liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/09-advanced-customization-with-ext-plugins/09-advanced-customization-with-ext-plugins-intro.markdown

         ant clean-app-server
         ant direct-deploy

-3. Start the Liferay server.
+3. Start the @product@ server.

-**Redeployment:** If you only added to your plugin or made modifications that don't affect the plugin deployment process, you can redeploy using these steps:
+**Redeployment:** If you only added to your plugin or made modifications that don't affect the plugin deployment process, you can redeploy the Ext plugin from the terminal using the same procedure as for initial deployment.
+Open a terminal window in your Ext plugin project's directory and execute either `ant deploy` or `ant direct-deploy`.

 <!--